Skip to content

 Walk Away With:

-• Framework for what to delegate vs. what to keep
+• Framework for deciding what to delegate (to humans) and what to offload (to AI)

-• AI prompt to write clear delegation instructions
+• AI prompt to create clear delegation briefs

-Who It’s For: Sales professionals, account managers, and leaders who need to influence and persuade
+Who It’s For: Sales professionals and anyone who needs to influence decisions

 Walk Away With:

-• Framework for categorizing and responding to objections
+• Framework for categorizing and preparing for common objections

-• AI prompt to generate objection responses for your product/service
+• AI prompt to generate responses tailored to your product/service

 The Pain: Your best processes aren’t written down, knowledge walks out the door, and creating documentation takes forever